 1. Sign up for the website's newsletter if they have one.
 Many times stores will give you a reduction or some kind of deal once you sign up for their newsletter.
 Find out if there is a deal associated with subscribing to the newsletter at any store you would like to shop at.

-3. If you are looking at purchasing from the seller the very first time, take a moment to carefully examine their past customer reviews.
-For the most part this will provide you with an approximate idea of what sort of goods and services you need to expect yourself.
-Anyone who has been rated lowly time and time again ought to be given a large swerve.
+2. If you are looking at purchasing from a seller for the first time, take a moment to carefully examine their past customer reviews.
+As a general rule this will provide you with an approximate idea of what type of goods and services you should expect yourself.
+Anyone who has been rated lowly time and time again should be given a large swerve.